koengr/QCforBusiness/_part1/chapter_4.md

 topological data analysis, for which no practical uses have been found (despite many scientific and industrial efforts).

-To our best knowledge, only codebreaking (Shor's algorithm) is both *exponentially faster* and *extremely impactful*.
-Unfortunately, this is primarily a *negative *application that helps criminals -- we are not aware of any positive uses of Shor, hence this is not quite the killer application that we're looking for.
+To our best knowledge, only codebreaking (Shor’s algorithm) is both *exponentially faster* and *extremely impactful*.
+Unfortunately, this is primarily a *negative *application that helps criminals – we are not aware of any positive uses of Shor, hence this is not quite the killer application that we’re looking for.

 Even in chemistry, it is hard to pinpoint a convincing application.
 Classical computers are already incredibly fast, and very good classical algorithmic techniques have been developed.
-Scientist Garnet Chan gives [talks](https://www.youtube.com/watch?v=DZPH7ENcRLU) which are suggestively titled "Is There Evidence of Exponential Quantum Advantage in Quantum Chemistry?".
+Scientist Garnet Chan gives [talks](https://www.youtube.com/watch?v=DZPH7ENcRLU) which are suggestively titled “Is There Evidence of Exponential Quantum Advantage in Quantum Chemistry?”.

 Could the nature of quantum mechanics be such that it helps us in codebreaking, but in literally nothing else?
 We think that such a